anilakdereli/gnucash_sql_reports/README.md

 There are 3 view:

 1. Chart of Accounts
 2. Balance Sheet (Monthly) --> Prices calculated as most recent to report date.
 3. Income Statement (Monthly)

+> [!CAUTION]
-==NOTE: Calculations may wrong, you should test your data before use it.==
+> Calculations may wrong, you must test your data before use it.

 ## How to use?

-1. Copy paste all codes one by one which is starting with 'Chart of Accounts'
+1. Copy paste all codes one by one which is starting with **'Chart of Accounts'**
 2. Select the views created.
 Example: ``` SELECT * FROM balance_sheet_monthly ```